Healthy Living

 Unsubstantiated claims

 Citrulline is a nonessential amino acid.
 It removes ammonia from your body.
 It may also stimulate the immune system and boost energy levels.
-Early studies show that citrulline doesn’t help exercise performance.
+Early studies show that citrulline doesn't help exercise performance.
 It may reduce neutrophilia.
-It may also improve symptoms in people with sickle cell disease.
-Further research is needed to determine if citrulline is helpful in these conditions.
+It may also improve symptoms in people who have sickle cell disease.
+Further research is needed to determine if citrulline is helpful for these conditions.

 Recommended intake